andreock/Bruce_Wiki/Interface.md

 - `l` : Start the file manager on LittleFS

 When you are in a submenu, you can use the numbered keys (1-9) to quick switch to an option.
 Press the same key again to confirm.

+In the file picker you can also cycle filenames by pressing the initial letter in the keyboard, and jump pages with left and right.